yngveha/Digital-System-Design/RTL-coding/subprograms.md

 Here ```b``` contains the result from the function and ```c``` contains the result of the procedure.
 Here both subprograms is supposed to calculate ```a0+a1+a2```
 </sup>
 [^1]: The procedure example does not compile with GHDL 5, this example was created at a time questa was used in our digital design course.
 There are ways of obtaining the same result in a procedure using GHDL 5, such as performing the addition using signed logic without a loop.
-That is, one example of poor code being caught in compilation does not mean every example of poor code will, it does not change what is best practice.
+However, one example of poor code being caught in compilation does not mean every example of poor code will, and using functions will always be better practice.

 The cause for ```b``` and ```c``` being different is that the procedure causes a feedback loop.
 During simulation the output is only calculated when the input changes, which means the procedural output may accumulate during simulation.